 Texas A&M University’s Petroleum Engineering Department is well-known for its excellent curriculum, facilities, and faculty.
 It offers four degree programs: a BS, an MS, an MEng, and a PhD.
 The MEng program is primarily focused on practice, whereas the MS and PhD programs are primarily focused on research.
 The BS in petroleum engineering is a bit broader and trains students in both aspects of the field.
 The department is home to multiple specialized research laboratories, such as the Global Petroleum Research Institute.
 More adventurous students may also choose to study abroad.

-This concludes our ranking of 10 great value colleges for a petroleum engineering degree in 2016-2017.
+This concludes our ranking of 10 great value colleges for a petroleum engineering degree.